Monads for framed torsion-free sheaves on multi-blow-ups of the projective plane

 \section{Abstract}

-We construct monads for framed torsion-free sheaves with fixed Chern character on the multi-blow-ups of the complex projective plane.
+We construct monads for framed torsion-free sheaves on blow-ups of the complex projective plane at finitely many distinct points.
 Using these monads we prove that the moduli space of such sheaves is a smooth algebraic variety.
-Moreover we construct monads for families of such sheaves parametrized by a reduced noetherian scheme $S$ of finite type.
+Moreover we construct monads for families of such sheaves parameterized by a noetherian scheme $S$ of finite type.
 A universal monad on the moduli space is introduced and used to prove that the moduli space is fine.